 Make-up artist, Viorela Coman, has worked her make-up magic on campaigns for Burberry, Wrangler, Heidi Klein, Charlotte Tilbury, and Chanel.

-Her number one make-up tip is to prep your skin first.
+Importantly, her number one make-up tip is to prep your skin first.

 ‘Start by cleansing with a product that suits your skin type,’ she advises. ‘ Liz Earle Cleanse & Polish Hot Cloth Cleanser is a great choice for most skin types.
 I then use a serum to moisturise and plump your skin from the inside out.
-Drunk Elephant B-Hydra Intensive Hydration Serum is a favourite of mine.
+For that reason, Drunk Elephant B-Hydra Intensive Hydration Serum is a favourite of mine.

-Layer moisturiser on top of your serum for maximum hydration.
+Next, layer moisturiser on top of your serum for maximum hydration.
 Weleda Skin Food is ideal for normal to dry skin types and creates a great base for make-up.’